Hurricane Alicia: Aftermath

 The Red Cross provided food and shelter to 63,000 people in the hurricane's wake, costing about $166 million (1983 USD; $ USD).
 FEMA gave out $32 million (1983 USD; $ USD) to Alicia's victims and local governments; $23 million (1983 USD; $ USD) of that was for picking up debris spread after the storm.
 More than 16,000 people sought help from FEMA's disaster service centers.
 The Small Business Administration, aided with 56 volunteers, interviewed over 16,000 victims, and it was predicted that about 7,000 loan applications would be submitted.
 The Federal Insurance Agency had closed over 1,318 flood insurance cases from Alicia's aftermath, however only 782 received final payment.

 On September 23 and September 24, 1983, in the wake of Alicia, two subcommittees of the U.S. House of Representatives held hearings in Houston.
 The hearing on September 23 were to examine the primary issues of the NWS during Alicia, the effectiveness of the NWS in current procedures, and the use of the NWS.
 The second hearing, which occurred on September 24, was to discuss the damage and recovery efforts during Alicia.
 During the September 23 hearing, witnesses agreed that the NWS did well before and during the emergency caused by Alicia.
 NWS forecasters also testified in which they said they gratified themselves that their predictions were well "on target" and that the local emergency plans had worked so well, which saved many lives.
 Mayor Gus Manuel on Galveston claimed that the NWS did an excellent job during Alicia.
 He was also very impressed about their landfall predictions on August 17.
 During the September 24 hearing, evidence was presented which demonstrated the need for improving readiness to cope with disasters, such as Alicia.
 Mayor Manuel mentioned that his town needed stronger building codes, which were under review.

+Retirement

-Due to the severe damage, the name "Alicia" was retired in the spring of 1984 by the World Meteorological Organization, and will never be used again for an Atlantic hurricane.
-It was the first name to be retired since Hurricane Allen in 1980.
-It was replaced with "Allison" for the 1989 season, which would itself be retired after the 2001 season.
+Due to the severe damage caused by the hurricane, the name Alicia was retired in the spring of 1984 by the World Meteorological Organization, and will never be used again for another Atlantic tropical system.
+It was replaced with Allison for the 1989 season.